 Here's how I use hashtags...

-The hashtag that's part of a question
+The hashtag which is part of a question

 I recently asked another twitter user a question about what was happening in the photo they posted, ending the tweet with #curious.
 By using this hashtag I was able to cut down on the amount of characters used with just one word and in a slightly amusing way get my point across.